younata/coz-e/src/build_log/chapter_4.md

 ## Instrument Panel

 Status: Both sides glassed.
-Horizontal Stiffeners epoxied.
-Vertical stiffeners added, interior of each vertical stiffener is glassed.
+Horizontal Stiffeners glassed & cured.
+Vertical stiffeners added, interior of each vertical stiffener is glassed & cured.
+Exteriors are glassed, awaiting cured.

 The Instrument Panel is a little bit larger than the F-22 bulkhead.
 I made this by cutting pieces of it out of clark foam, and them gluing them together with 5-minute epoxy.
 Afterwards (much later in my case), I laid up both sides with 2 layers of BID everywhere, and then a layer of UNI running top span only.